FKIH Feb 2017 update – a tad early.

 Vacant Rebate and Reduction Programs:

+The Province has recently provided legislation to allow municipalities broader flexibility for 2017 and future years to tailor the vacancy rebate program to reflect community needs and circumstances.
 The legislation gives municipalities the flexibility to design their own vacancy rebate programs, with potential to opt out if desired.
 The Minister of Finance will have regulatory authority to approve custom vacancy rebate programs and will be looking for some consistency throughout the province.

 The Province has been reviewing the Vacant Unit Rebate and Vacant/Excess Land Subclasses.
 The review was initiated in response to municipal concerns regarding the appropriateness of the lower tax level provided through these programs and any unintended implications this may have for local economies.
 Since the 1990s, these programs have provided tax rebates and reductions to property owners who have vacancies in commercial and industrial buildings or land.
 In response to municipal requests, the Province introduced a legislative framework through Bill 70, Building Ontario up for Everyone Act (Budget Measures), 2016 to facilitate potential program changes as a result of the ongoing review.